mayitreya/rag_multitenant/README.md

 > `curl -fsSL https://ollama.com/install.sh | sh`

 ## Pulling the Model
-Once Ollama has been installed, the model needs to be pulled:
+Once Ollama has been installed, the models need to be pulled:

 > `ollama pull qwen3.5:9b`

+> `ollama pull nomic-embed-text:latest`

 ## Setting up the Python Virtual Environment
 A virtual environment using Python 3.10 should be made: